 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available within a year from the end of the reference period.

-In statistical database table TS154 ship visit data are based on the data of the Electronic Maritime Information System (EMDE) managed by the Estonian Maritime Administration.
+In statistical database table TS154 ship visit data are based on the data of the Electronic Maritime Information System (EMDE) managed by the Republic of Estonian Transport Administration.

 DATA FROM OTHER STATISTICAL ACTIVITIES

 Data are collected and the submission of questionnaires is monitored through eSTAT (the web channel for electronic data submission).
 The questionnaires have been designed for independent completion in eSTAT and include instructions and controls.
 The questionnaires and information about data submission are available on the website of Statistics Estonia in the section Questionnaires.

 Data are collected with the official statistics quarterly questionnaires “Seaborne transport”, “Carriage of goods through ports”, “International passenger transport through ports”, “Shipping traffic” and monthly questionnaire “Loading-unloading”.